Insurance Plus · Texas Independent Insurance Agency 2626 Cole Ave #300, Dallas, TX 75204 · 214-351-4097

 High-Risk Home Insurance FAQ

-What makes a home high risk for insurance?
+What makes a home high risk?

 A home may be considered high risk because of age, roof condition, prior claims, vacancy, tenant occupancy, unrepaired damage, outdated systems, location, or underwriting history.